digitalutsc/islandora_web_annotations/docs/testing-annotations-large-image.md

 When you isntall this module, you will get a Notices such as "Notice: Use of undefined constant ISLANDORA_REST_OBJECT_GET_PERM - assumed 'ISLANDORA_REST_OBJECT_GET_PERM'".
 Please ignore that for now.
 There is an issue created with the module about this.

 * Install [islandora_web_annotations] (https://github.com/digitalutsc/islandora_web_annotations) drupal module
+* Go to localhost:8000/islandora_web_annotations/install to install the required islandora content model objects

 * annotorious.github.io library does not work with the OpenSeaDragon versions less than 1.0.  [v2.0.0 OpenSeaDragon] (https://github.com/openseadragon/openseadragon/releases/tag/v2.0.0) is recommended.
 Note that this is NOT the recommended version for islandora_openseadragon module.